Chart Color Schemes

 Infrastructure

-Allenstown has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Allenstown has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely affecting the region.
-Notable initiatives include the Rockhampton Botanic Gardens and Zoo Redevelopment, Rockhampton Hospital Emergency Department Expansion, Rockhampton Ring Road project, and Bruce Highway Upgrade Program.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 8 projects likely to impact the area.
+Key projects include Rockhampton Botanic Gardens and Zoo Redevelopment, Rockhampton Hospital Emergency Department Expansion, Bruce Highway Upgrade Program, and Central Queensland Defence Industry Precinct Business Case.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.